-SPLIT: Press appropriate VOICE the SELECTOR switch to select the desired voice for the upper zone of the keyboard.
-Press the SPLIT switch to change to SPLIT mode. automatically assigns a voice (the voice last selected in SPLIT mode) to the lower zone of the keyboard.
-To select a new voice for the lower zone of the keyboard, see "Changing Voices in Two-Voice Modes" below.
+SPLIT: Press the appropriate VOICE SELECTOR switch to select the desired voice for the upper zone of the keyboard.
+Press the SPLIT switch to change to SPLIT mode.
+This automatically assigns a voice (the voice last selected in SPLIT mode) to the lower zone of the keyboard.
+To select a new voice for the lower zone of the keyboard, see Changing Voice Modes below.